ajay9634/Ajay-prefix/README.md

 #### BOX64 Env ( May fix source engine glitch )

-    BOX64_NOCALLRET=1 (fix no  rotation bug or aim bug) (If it doesn't work then disable callret from box64 preset)
+    BOX64_NOCALLRET=1 (fix npc rotation bug or aim bug) (If it doesn't work then disable callret from box64 preset)

     BOX64_ALLOWMISSINGLIBS=1